ibm-cloud-docs/satellite/providers.md

 ### DNS for cluster load balancing
 {: #aws-reqs-dns-cluster-nlb}

-By default, the private IP addresses for your AWS hosts are used for the DNS registration of {{site.data.keyword.openshift_short}} clusters that you create in your {{site.data.keyword.satellite_short}} location.
+By default, the private IP addresses for your AWS hosts are used for the DNS registration of {{site.data.keyword.openshiftshort}} clusters that you create in your {{site.data.keyword.satelliteshort}} location.
 However, you must register the public IP addresses of the hosts instead.
 {: shortdesc}

 1. [Add AWS hosts](/docs/satellite?topic=satellite-hosts#add-hosts) to your {{site.data.keyword.satellitelong_notm}} location.